sakoula/XiaoMi-Air-6200U/README.md

 ### Audio
 [up up up](#)

-* Sound card is `Realtek ALC255` which is drived by `AppleALC` on layout-id 30 or 99.
+* Sound card is `Realtek ALC255` which is drived by `AppleALC` on layout-id ~~30 or~~ 99.
+I have noticed that on layout-id 30 internal microphone and heaphones microphone is too low so I switched back to layout-id 99.

 kext patches in `/CLOVER/kexts/Other` applied: